nexageapps/AI/README.md

 | COMPSCI 703 | B11-B13, B15 | Generalising AI |
 | COMPSYS 721 | B09-B13 | Deep Learning |

-**Success Stories from MAI Students:**

-> "This repo helped me ace COMPSCI 762.
-I used the notebooks to prepare for lectures and completed all B14 assignments.
-When exam time came, I had already implemented everything from scratch multiple times." - MAI Student, 2025

-> "My capstone project from B15 got published!
-I started with the Multi-Modal AI project, extended it for my dissertation, and we submitted to a conference." - MAI Graduate, 2025

 **Study Schedule Recommendation for MAI Students:**
 - **Before Semester 1**: Complete B01-B07 (build strong foundations)
 - **During Semester 1**: B09-B13 + Course assignments (complement lectures)